adamSellers/smsUtility/README.md

 - Test class (eww) for said controller
 - Remote site settings for Marketing Cloud API
 - Static resource (Marketing Cloud logo) for component file.
+- Flexipages for the org default setups for both the case and contact object

 ## Issues
 oh so many that I don't even know about yet... however, one issue that YOU will have..

-1. SMSGun.css file references my namespace, you'll want to change this bit 'background-image: url(/resource/sms_direct__mclogo) !important;' to not reference my namespace.
+1. SMSGun.css file references my namespace, you'll want to change this bit 'background-image: url(/resource/sms_direct__mclogo) !important;' to not reference my namespace (the sms_direct bit).

 Happy hacking!